 The brake master cylinder is what generates pressure in the brake fluid when you press the brake pedal, and from there it is distributed to the calipers or wheel cylinders at the four wheels.
 The master cylinder is bolted to the brake booster, which is bolted to the firewall in the engine bay.
-Inside, the master cylinder has two pistons and seals in two separate hydraulic chambers, usually one for the rear brakes, and one for the front brakes.
-Each chamber has it’s own fluid outlet, so there are two brake lines fixed to the master cylinder, which send brake fluid under pressure to the two halves of the system.
-What happens most often is that age or wear will eventually cause a seal on one of the pistons to begin to fail, and then only half of the brake system will receive full pressure.
+Inside the master cylinder there are two piston-and-seal assemblies in two separate hydraulic chambers, usually one for the rear brakes, and one for the front brakes.
+Each chamber has its own fluid outlet, so there are two brake lines fixed to the master cylinder, which send brake fluid under pressure to the two halves of the system.

 Replacing the master cylinder is usually fairly straightforward, except for the procedure to eliminate air from the system.
 This is important because air compresses, so any air at all in the brake system will give the brakes a soft or spongy feeling and reduce their effectiveness.
-In most cases the master cylinder will be “bench bled” before installation, to eliminate air from the two internal cylinders, and then pressure bled out to each of the four wheel after installation.
-Ideally the result is brakes that feel smooth, solid and even, and a vehicle that stops predictably and in a straight line.
+In most cases, the master cylinder will be “bench bled” before installation, to eliminate air from the two internal cylinders, and then pressure bled out to each of the four wheels after installation.
+Ideally, the result is brakes that feel smooth, solid, and even, and a vehicle that stops predictably and in a straight line.

 Cost of Brake Master Cylinder Replacement

 For a 2011 Ford Explorer with a 3.5 liter engine, the labor time to replace the master cylinder is 1.6 hours.
-A factory master cylinder costs about $135, and a Wagner part costs about $113.
-This makes the job about $295 using factory parts, or about $273 using aftermarket parts.
+A factory master cylinder costs about $175, and a Raybestos part costs about $120.
+This makes the job about $415 using factory parts, or about $360 using aftermarket parts.

 For a 2008 Chevrolet Malibu with a 3.6 liter engine, the labor time to replace the master cylinder is 1.6 hours.
-A factory master cylinder costs about $152, or a Raybestoes part costs about $90.
+A factory master cylinder costs about $152, or a Raybestos part costs about $100.
 This makes the job about $312 using factory parts, or about $250 using aftermarket parts.

 How to Tell if the Master Cylinder Might Need Replaced

 Another symptom can be leaks.
 A master cylinder will usually fail internally without giving any outward signs, but sometimes the rear seal can leak.
-In some cases this goes right into the brake booster (which ordinarily then would need replaced as well), or in many cases it runs out between the master cylinder and the booster where they are bolted together.
-If the rear seal leaks it can also allow air to be introduced into the system.
-If a vehicle’s brake system has been bled out well, then it later comes back with a spongy pedal needing bled again, it’s often a faulty rear seal at the master cylinder that’s the cause.
+In some cases, this goes right into the brake booster, which ordinarily would need to be replaced as well, or the fluid would leak out between the master cylinder and the booster where they are bolted together.
+If the rear seal leaks, it can also allow air to be introduced into the system.
+If a vehicle’s brake system has been bled out well, but it later comes back with a spongy pedal that needs to be bled again, it’s often a faulty rear seal at the master cylinder that’s the cause.

 What to do if a Master Cylinder is Contaminated

 But petroleum products are a much worse kind of contamination if they are introduced into the brake system.
-In the event that someone makes a mistake and tops off the brake master cylinder with power steering fluid or engine oil or something of that sort, the result is that the rubber in the master cylinder swells up and looses it’s ability to form a seal.
+In the event that someone makes a mistake and tops off the brake master cylinder with power steering fluid, engine oil, or something of that sort, the result is that the rubber in the master cylinder swells up and loses its ability to form a seal.
 That’s only the first part of the problem.
 Often the contaminants travel down through the system, damaging the brake hoses, then the calipers or wheel cylinders.
 Contaminated calipers will usually seize up, while wheel cylinders will leak.
 The basic recommendation from all manufacturers if a vehicle has brake fluid contaminated by a petroleum product is to replace everything in the brake system that has rubber parts exposed to the fluid.

-One way to tell is to look in the master cylinder with a flashlight, and see if there are globules of fluid floating on top which are not mixing with the ordinary brake fluid.
-Another way is to draw off a sample and see if it is completely water soluble—if it will absorb and mix with ordinary water.
+One way to tell is to look in the master cylinder with a flashlight and see if there are globules of fluid floating on top that are not mixing with the ordinary brake fluid.
+Another way is to draw off a sample and see if it is completely water-soluble—if it will absorb and mix with ordinary water.

 If the brakes don’t feel right, if the pedal sinks or if the brakes lock up or pull, or if the brake warning light is on, it’s a good idea to have it checked right away.

 The main thing is to regularly replace the brake fluid.
-Most manufacturers recommend a brake fluid flush every 30,000 to 50,000 miles to keep it clean and new, and to prevent problems that can be caused by moisture contamination.
+Most manufacturers recommend a brake fluid flush every 30,000 to 50,000 miles to keep it clean and new and to prevent problems that can be caused by moisture contamination.
 Only top off brake fluid with clean, new fluid from a sealed and labeled container.

 Probably not a good idea, if the question has to be asked.
-Replacing a master cylinder is easy enough, usually, but there are special procedures and tools involved in purging the air from a master cylinder before installation, and there are special tool and procedures to purge the air from the brake system after installation.
+Replacing a master cylinder is easy enough, usually, but there are special procedures and tools involved in purging the air from a master cylinder before installation, and there are special tools and procedures to purge the air from the brake system after installation.
 Even with the right tools, headaches are not uncommon.